Experiences & Amenities

 Wildflowers dot the countryside, including yellow bachelors buttons, pipewort, blazing star, meadow beauty and the delicate alligator lily.
 Enjoy the prairie by looking into it – not at it.
 Please be aware that trails are shared with horseback riders, bicyclists and park vehicles.

 - Pets must be on a six-foot hand-held leash and well-behaved at all times.
 Pets are allowed on the service roads.
 Pets are not allowed on the Hammock Trail (red markers).

 It is difficult to find a location in Florida that is further removed from urban and suburban light pollution than Kissimmee Prairie Preserve State Park.
 In 2016, Kissimmee Prairie Preserve was recognized as Florida's first Dark Sky Park by the International Dark Sky Association.

-- Reserve an astronomy pad site online or by calling Reserve America.
-There are special restrictions for the astronomy sites, after dark all lights must be red spectrum and no campfires are allowed on these sites.
-After an astronomy viewing pad is reserved, you would still need to arrive at the preserve prior to sunset and make contact with the ranger on duty to receive additional pertinent information
+- Reserve an astronomy pad site online or call Reserve America.
+There are special restrictions for the astronomy sites: After dark, all lights must be red spectrum and no campfires are allowed on these sites.
+When an astronomy viewing pad is reserved, you must arrive at the preserve prior to sunset and contact the ranger on duty to receive additional pertinent information